yuulive/srthg/README.md

 It is still at an early stage so expect the API to change but also for improvements to be made.

-There is currently a very basic approach to providing threading at this point.

-The API requires defining values that, without guidance or experimentation, would be hard to determine.
-But improving this is precisely something that's in scope for work coming up.
-And guidance can be found below and by looking at examples in the examples directory of this library.

 ## Getting started

 Create a new project and add the following to the cargo.toml file: